The Icelandic Sheepdog is the only dog breed entirely native to Iceland.

 Firstly, this cod and herring-based recipe is a good source of beta-carotene with taurine for eye health and strong vision, since these dogs can develop cataracts.
 Additionally, there’s chondroitin sulfate and glucosamine to help protect joints against patellar luxation and hip dysplasia.
 Other special nutrients like turmeric, B12, L-carnitine, and more cultivate a healthy body for your Icelandic Sheepdog.

-So see if your dog likes Farmina N&D Ocean Ancestral Grain Cod Dog Food, available on amazon.
+So see if your dog likes Farmina N&D Ocean Ancestral Grain Cod Dog Food, available on Chewy and Amazon.

 Maintenance and Grooming